-Since 1990, Velocity Network has provided professional IT support and hardware for businesses in Erie, Pennsylvania and the surrounding area.
-VNET strives to give their partners enterprise-level services and solutions at prices that are affordable for small businesses.
-After nearly three decades of MSP experience, they’ve developed a set of best practices and seamless workflow procedures that are designed to keep your business running smoothly.
+Since 1990, Velocity Network (VNET) has provided professional IT support and hardware for businesses through Erie, Pennsylvania, and nationwide.
+VNET strives to give its partners enterprise-level services and solutions at prices that are affordable for small businesses.
+After more than three decades of MSP experience, they’ve developed a set of best practices and seamless workflow procedures that are designed to keep your business running smoothly.

-VNET’s team of experts can become your Fiber Optic provider and serve as your outsourced IT department or work with your internal IT department.
+VNET’s team of experts can become your Fiber Optic Internet provider and serve as your outsourced IT department or work with your internal IT department.
 VNET responds to issues quickly and effectively, often remotely addressing complications before they become problems.
-We cover everything from your servers and network infrastructure to your computers, workstations and mobile devices.

-Plain and simple: we provide end-to-end solutions for all of your technology needs.
-VNET professionals specialize in, but are not limited to:
+Plain and simple: Velocity Network provides end-to-end solutions for all of your technology needs.